Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

       - localstack_tmp:/tmp/localstack
 ```

-The last key in our LocalStack service definition is the **volumes** array.[^docker-volumes] Here, we map the
+The last key in our LocalStack service definition is the **volumes** array.
+Here, we map the
 `docker.sock` from our host machine onto the `/var/run/docker.sock` in the LocalStack container.
 LocalStack uses the
-Docker daemon from our host machine to create the container when a Lambda function is invoked.
+Docker daemon from our host machine to create the container when a Lambda function is invoked.[^docker-volumes]

 [^docker-volumes]: A Docker volume is a method for giving a container access to a disk location on the host machine.